Hello and Welcome!

 2. My wonderful elderly patients who courageously adapted to their rapidly changing environments with a positive attitude.
 In my 27 years+ of clinical practice as a Registered Massage Therapist I've observed that having a positive attitude regarding one's challenges and limitations is crucial in terms of recovery and well-being..

 These groups (and many other good people) inspired me to study more in the field of gerontology.
-I've since got my Elder Planning Counselor's designation and started up Vancouver Dementia Care Consulting in 2013.
+I've since got my Elder Planning Counselor's designation and started building dementia awareness workshops in 2013.

 Why create courses that help professionals deal with dementia in an efficient and ethical manner?